Sectors & IndustriesConsumer CyclicalFootwear & Accessories

 1. Weyco Group (NASDAQ:WEYS)

-Designer Brands (NYSE:DBI) has an annual dividend yield of 5.73%, which is 1 percentage points higher than the shoe industry average of 5.05%.
-Designer Brands's dividend payout is not stable, having dropped more than 10% two times in the last 10 years.
-Designer Brands's dividend has not shown consistent growth over the last 10 years.
+Nike (NYSE:NKE) has an annual dividend yield of 3.86%, which is the same as the shoe industry average of 3.73%.
+Nike's dividend payout is stable, having never dropped by more than 10% in the last 10 years.
+Nike's dividend has shown consistent growth over the last 10 years.

-3. Rocky Brands (NASDAQ:RCKY)
+3. Designer Brands (NYSE:DBI)

-Why are shoe stocks down?
+Why are shoe stocks up?

 What are the most undervalued shoe stocks?